Vintage Dresser Painted with Teal Furniture Paint

 Then I finished off the dresser with some of my DIY leather pulls.
 I love these leather pulls because you can make them into any size, so they are easy to replace an odd size of drawer pulls.

 Here’s what it looks like now!
 Let me know in the comments what you think!
-Check out more teal painted furniture ideas here.
+You can also check out more teal painted furniture ideas here if you want to try teal paint on your furniture again.

 Are there any special techniques for using Fusion Mineral Paint?